 If you don’t want to make big pumpkins, I have a free pattern for smaller pumpkins.
 You can find it here!
 Free Pattern

 Stacking them together and adding a big satin bow, with big tie ends that drape over the sides would be lovely at a Fall or Thanksgiving themed wedding!

 Tutorial on how to make a Lovely Pumpkin Tower.

-Prepare your pull tie bow.
-I like my bow to look like it is stuffed down next to the stem.
+9. Prepare your pull tie bow.
+(Click the link to find a tutorial on how to make a pull tie bow) I like my bow to look like it is stuffed down next to the stem.
 I fold the bow in half at the knot and then continue to shape it.